Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Dynamical Mean Field Theory

-This is exactly the action of the single impurity Anderson model with the hybridization given by $G_{0}$.
-The next assumption of the DMFT is that the optimal approximation of the full Hubbard model is given by the single impurity Anderson model when the self-energy of both models is the same.
-This can be justified via the concept of the ``cavity method'' whereby all degrees of freedom are integrated out except for the site labelled by the index $0$.
-Then, the effective action, $S_{eff}$, becomes:
+The AIM action (\ref{eq:AIMaction}) is equivalent to (\ref{eq:actionEff1}) with $\mathcal{G}$ playing the role of the non-interacting AIM Green's function.
+The construction can be justified via the concept of the "cavity method" in the infinite dimension limit whereby all degrees of freedom are integrated out except for the site labelled by the index $0$.
+In this limit of $d \to \infty$ for a hypercubic lattice, the hopping amplitude is rescaled as $t_{ij} = t/\sqrt{2d}$ so that the kinetic energy and the interaction energy remain of the same order.
+The effective action, $S_{eff}$, in this process is defined by: